-- In the top left search box type branding, then click Branding under cPanel.
+- In the top left search box type branding and click on Branding

-- You will see 2 options listed, one for cpanel, and one for webmail.
+- You will see 2 options listed, one for cPanel, and one for webmail.
 Click the Live Editor link next to the one you want to edit.
-(The one for webmail ends in mail).
+(The option for webmail ends in mail).

 - Click the Create or Upload Branding button.

 - In the Create a new branding style section, enter a name for your new template, and click the Create button.
 In my tests I named the new branding style: custom-cpanel.
 You will then see a message stating “The branding style custom-cpanel was successfully created.”.

 - Click the Go Back to Branding Editor button.

 - Now scroll down and find the branding style you created, and click Edit this Style

 You will now see edit options, below is a brief description of what can be modified:

 Option Description Edit Logos Select this option to change your logos, you can upload a custom one, and edit the CSS for the logos.
 Edit Icons This option lets you modify the icon buttons that display in the cPanel.
 You can choose a new file to replace the existing icons.l Edit Header/Footer You can modify the images and buttons in the header and footer on this page.
 Edit UI UI is short for user interface, this section lets you modify buttons and the way they respond.
 There are examples of the existing buttons to help identify what you are modifying.
 Edit Preview Images In this area, you can modify the way your custom branded style looks in the Branding Editor list.
 Edit HTML Pages This lets you directly edit a style’s HTML.

 Edit Style Sheet You can edit the CSS for the style sheet here.